airbnb/epoxy-ios/README.md

 </tr>
 </table>

+You can learn more about `EpoxyPresentations` in its [wiki entry](https://github.com/airbnb/epoxy-ios/wiki/EpoxyPresentations).

 ## Documentation and Tutorials

 For full documentation and step-by-step tutorials please check the [wiki](https://github.com/airbnb/epoxy-ios/wiki).

-There's also a full sample app with a lot of examples that you can either run via the `EpoxyExample` scheme in `Epoxy.xcworkspace` or just browse its [source](https://github.com/airbnb/epoxy-ios/tree/master/Example).
+There's also a full sample app with a lot of examples that you can either run via the `EpoxyExample` scheme in `Epoxy.xcworkspace` or browse its [source](https://github.com/airbnb/epoxy-ios/tree/master/Example).

 If you still have questions, feel free to create a new [issue](https://github.com/airbnb/epoxy-ios/issues).